Osteoporosis and Spine Fractures

 Age plays a big role in spine fractures.
-As you age, your bones may become increasingly thinner and weaker.
-This is especially true if you have osteoporosis.
-The tremendous effort required to just hold your body erect can be enough to cause a spinal fracture.
+As you age, your bones may become increasingly thinner and weaker, leading to the condition known as osteoporosis.
+The effort required to just hold your body erect can be enough to cause a spinal fracture when someone has osteoporosis.

 For in depth information, see WebMD’s Osteoporosis Risk Factors: Are You at Risk?